 (III) Calculations of the voltage differentiation in the proposed FAC rates, if any, to account for differences in line losses by service voltage level;

-I. Extraordinary costs passed through the electric utility’s FAC, if any, due to such costs being an insured loss or subject to reduction due to litigation or for any other reason.

 2. The electric utility’s monthly short-term debt interest rate, along with:

 A. An explanation of how that rate was determined;